-Support to community energy groups continues to be available from the RegenSW Community Energy Accelerator Project, which until April 2016 incorporated the Devon Community Energy Accelerator Fund, administered on behalf of Devon County Council by RegenSW.
+The RegenSW Community Energy Accelerator Project ran from June 2014 to June 2017 and incorporated the Devon Community Energy Accelerator Fund, administered on behalf of Devon County Council by RegenSW.
 The fund provided over £62,000 of small start-up grants to community energy groups in Devon.
 A summary report of the Accelerator activity funded by Devon County Council is available here.

 Online checklists to help community energy groups through their journey are available from RegenSW, many of which were developed through the Accelerator project.